popi-mkx3/popi_project/popi_software/README.md

 <br>
 <br>

-POPI is an entirely open-source quadruped robot.
 You will find here all the source code used on POPI.
-To have a look on the relevant technical material, you can see our other repository [popi_docs].
-These docs unfortunately are in French for now, but mechanical drawings should still speak to anyone.
-Let us know if you ever need a translation and we'll do our best !
 The code is based on [ROS].
 You can run it without the robot, develop your own code and try it in a [Gazebo] simulation.
 <br>
 <br>